StuvanFIT/Focus-Bear-React-Native/milestones/0_Working_In_Agile_Teams/Agile-Principles.md

 "Responding to change over following a plan"

 As I am an intern at Focus Bear, my priorities can change very quickly and are volatile and I have to be flexible and adaptable in these kind of environments in order to help me stay on track or stay valuable to the team

+### Personal experience Using Agile

+In one of my university software engineering projects (FIT3170 – Software Engineering Practice), our team of  used the Scrum framework.
+I was the Scrum Master (release train engineer), responsible for running stand-ups, tracking progress, and ensuring we met our sprint goals.
+During one sprint, our tutor’s feedback required us to completely redesign a feature mid-development.
+Initially, it felt frustrating to pivot, but through short iterations and daily check-ins, we quickly reprioritised tasks and adapted the backlog.
+This was communicated with our product managers at the time and they updated for the team to let everyone know of the changes

+This experience showed me the real strength of Agile an wiresponding to change and collaborating closely with others.
+It taught me that flexibility and open communication are far more valuable than rigidly following a plan.